AxeBearDev/when-otherwise/readme.md

 Start a comparison with either `when` or `whenSomething`.
 Use `when` for immediate calculation of the result. `whenSomething` defers calculation so that you may re-use a comparison test across multiple values.
 Both methods create and return a `Comparison` object.
 Once you have this object, you can start to chain additional tests.

-Note: All of these methods accept either direct values or functions that return values.
-Functions will receive the compared value as an argument.
+Note: for all of these comparison methods:

+- The `comparison` parameter can be a value to compare against or a function that returns a value to compare against.
+The function will be called with the value being tested when the comparison is executed.
+- The `result` parameter can be a value or a function that returns a value.
+If it is a function, it will be called with the value being tested when the comparison matches.

 ### Comparison Methods

-- `is(value, result)`: Checks for strict equality (`===`) between the compared value and the provided value.
+- `is(comparison, result)`: Checks for strict equality (`===`) between the compared value and the provided value.
 If they are equal, it returns the associated result.
-- `isLike(value, result)`: Checks for loose equality (`==`) between the compared value and the provided value.
+- `isLike(comparison, result)`: Checks for loose equality (`==`) between the compared value and the provided value.
 If they are loosely equal, it returns the associated result.
-- `isNot(value, result)`: Checks for strict inequality (`!==`) between the compared value and the provided value.
+- `isNot(comparison, result)`: Checks for strict inequality (`!==`) between the compared value and the provided value.
 If they are not equal, it returns the associated result.
-- `isNotLike(value, result)`: Checks for loose inequality (`!=`) between the compared value and the provided value.
+- `isNotLike(comparison, result)`: Checks for loose inequality (`!=`) between the compared value and the provided value.
 If they are not loosely equal, it returns the associated result.
-- `whenTrue(condition, result)`: Evaluates a boolean condition.
+- `elseWhen(condition, result)`: Allows you to have more complex comparisons.
+The `condition` parameter can be either a boolean or a function that accepts the value to test and returns a boolean.
 If the condition is true, it returns the associated result.
-- `whenFalse(condition, result)`: Evaluates a boolean condition.
-If the condition is false, it returns the associated result.

 ### Handling Default Results